TessFerrandez/VS2017Demos/DemoScript.md

 ### Force c# 6 ###
-If you work with developers who stay in vs2015
+If you work with developers who stay in vs2015 OR your build server isn't updated yet

 1. Go to **Project Properties/Build/Advanced/Language Version**